-The advent of the ball pen seems to have adversely affected Earlier women the female participation in LW. to produce pen holders which are made of Hale wood and at the top of which there is a provision for inserting a pen nib.
+The advent of the ball pen seems to have adversely affected the female participation in LW.
+Earlier women used to produce pen holders which are made of Hale wood and the top of which there is a provision for inserting a pen nib.
 This is dipped into the inkpot and used for writing.
-The demand for these pen holders is now non-existent.
-This phenomena is said to be a major cause for the decline in FPR in LW as was revealed during discussions with female male artisans.
+The demand for these pen holders is now non-existent. phenomena is said to be a major cause for the decline in FPR in LW as was revealed during discussions with female and male artisans.

 The invasion of the plastic industry into areas where LW enjoyed monopoly has also affected Female Participation.
-For instance chess coins were traditionally made in wood by the LW artisans, especially by women.
-Now substitutes made in plastic have completely taken over the LW market.
-Curtains, made of beads and tubes of various sizes and colours are also now duplicated in plastic.
-This factor (of the emergence of substitutes) is bound to affect the general demand for LW products.
+For instance chess coins were traditionally made in wood by LW artisans, especially by women.
+Now substitutes made plastic have completely taken over the LW market.
+Curtains, made of beads and tubes of various sizes and are also now duplicated in plastic.
+This factor the emergence of substitutes) is bound to affect the demand for LW products.

-Alternate employment opportunity for urban women is yet another cause for the decline in FPR in LW.
-Earlier urban women of Channapatna did not have any options for employment.
-Now that the beedi industry in Channapatna is organised and well developed, and is able to provide alternate employment especially for Muslim female artisans.
+Alternate employment opportunity for urban women is another cause for the decline in FPR in Earlier LW. urban Channapatna did not women of have any options for employment.
+Now that the beedi industry in Channapatna organised and well developed, and is able to provide alternate employment especially for Muslim female artisans.